What will be negotiated in the future

 How people work with machines

 The trend towards the autonomous “machine customer”, or custobot, will be one of the most important developments in the coming years, especially in networked machine parks, in which machines are already in constant communication with one another today.
-But what implications does this have for marketing and communication?
+But what implications does this have?

 Make benefits precise and transparent